 Appendix K - Lockdown

-The ability to lockdown the facility in the case of an emergency which threatens the safety of residents, staff and visitors and/or facility operations is of paramount importance.
+The ability to lockdown the facility in the case of an emergency which threatens the safety of people supported, staff and visitors and/or facility operations is of paramount importance.
 Lockdown is the process by which the facility is secured and staff and visitors are channeled to specific entry/exit points.